ChrisDiamantis99/Used-Cars-Analysis/README.md

 - Regression analysis: using linear regression models to predict the prices of used cars based on different variables such as the car's age, condition, and mileage.

-# Technologies Used
+## Technologies Used
 The analysis was performed using Python and several Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn.

-# Repository Contents
+## Repository Contents
-data/ - contains the original dataset used for the analysis
+- raw_data/ - contains the original dataset used for the analysis

-notebooks/ - contains Jupyter notebooks used for data cleaning, EDA, visualization, and regression analysis
+- Used_Cars_Analysis/ - contains Jupyter notebooks used for data cleaning, EDA, visualization, and regression analysis

-reports/ - contains reports summarizing the key findings and insights from the analysis
+- cleaned_used_car_data/ - contains a cleaned and newer version of raw data

-# Key Findings
+## Key Findings
 The most common manufacturers of used cars sold on Craigslist are Ford, Chevrolet, and Toyota.

 There is a strong negative correlation between a car's age and its price, meaning that older cars tend to be less expensive.